tvardero/ta.RainWorldMods/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

-For imported third-party components - see the [THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES.md) file for details.
+For imported (inside `thirdparty/` folder) third-party components - see the [THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES.md) file for details.

 ## Support development